-- 1.1 In-hospital management of patients with various blood disorders, including anaemias, abnormalities in white cells and platelets, marrow failures, leukaemias and lymphomas, chronic myeloproliferative neoplasms, chronic lymphoproliferative diseases, splenomegalies as well as thromboembolic disorders. - 1.2 Chemotherapy and supportive management of patients suffering from leukaemias and lymphomas. - 1.3 Competence in interpretation of morphological haematology and routine and specialised haematological tests. - 1.4 Ambulatory care of patients and special outpatient follow-up. - 1.5 Consultation by other specialties on general haematology, bleeding and blood transfusion problems. - 1.6 Anticoagulant clinic for the management of acquired and inherited thrombotic diseases. - 1.7 Haemophilia Centre for the management of inherited bleeding diseases. - 1.8 Working and advanced knowledge in the following specialised areas. - a.
-Haematopoietic stem cell transplantation. - b.
+- 1.3 Ambulatory and outpatient care of patients with various blood disorders. - 1.4 Different modalities of systemic therapies and supportive management of patients with haematological malignancies. - 1.5 Interpretation of morphological haematology and routine and specialised haematological tests required for the management of patients with various blood disorders. - 1.6 Interpretation of results on genetic and genomic investigation of various blood disorders and their clinical utility including but not limited to diagnosis, prognostication, disease monitoring and counselling. - 1.7 Consultation by other specialties on general haematology, bleeding and blood transfusion problems. - 1.8 Management of acquired and inherited thrombotic disorders. - 1.9 Management of inherited and acquired bleeding disorders. - 1.10 Management of patients requiring the following therapies and procedures. - a.
+Haematopoietic stem cell transplantation and other cellular therapies. - b.
 Plasmapheresis and other apheresis procedures. - c.
-Blood component collection, processing and blood banking. - d.
-Routine as well as specialised haematological laboratory procedures.
+Blood component collection, processing and blood banking. - 2 Procedural Competency